Maritime Centre: Relationship to viewplane by-law

+2022 renovation

 The lower levels of the building were renovated from late 2019 to 2022.
 The plazas and steps in front of the building entrances, along Barrington Street, were replaced with expanded lobby, vestibule, and retail areas.
 The design of the expansion project was intended to improve pedestrian comfort on Barrington Street by breaking up high winds above street level.